zhol0777/is-this-good/README.md

 #### Some Skyloong Mechanical Kit (GK6*X, GK87, etc)

-USB port likes to lift off.
-Software sucks to use, documented not very well, is not reprogrammable without it actively running, mediocre build quality.
+USB port likes to lift off a little too easily.
+Software sucks to use, not documented very well, is not reprogrammable without it actively running, mediocre build quality.
 Beyond that, if you pick up one of these, you'll live.

 #### TM680 (Wired)